rbowen/whosthat/README.md

 Will look for either a SERVICE or a PROJECT called *name* and tell you who works on that.

+addwho --name "Barney Rubble" --alias brubble or addwho -n "Barney Rubble" -a brubble

+Adds a new record for that invidual

+editwho brubble

+Edit their data file.

 ## Install

 perl Makefile.PL